-Essentially, stem cells are special types of cells in multicellular organisms that are capable of self-renewal as well as the ability to differentiate into various types of cells (to perform functions).
+Essentially, stem cells are special types of cells in multicellular organisms that are capable of self-renewal as well as the ability to differentiate into various types of cells for specific functions.
 As cells that originate from a fertilized egg, they influence the formation of various intracellular and extracellular tissues during growth and development.

 Depending on the organism and tissue type, stem cells have also been shown to play an important role in internal repair where they continually divide in order to replace affected/damaged cells.